openobserve/openobserve-docs/docs/guide/architecture.md

 > Applicable to open source & enterprise version
 # Architecture and deployment modes

-ZincObserve can be run in single node or in HA mode in a cluster.
+OpenObserve can be run in single node or in HA mode in a cluster.

 ## Single Node

-Please refer to [quickstart](/ZincObserve/quickstart) for single node deployments.
+Please refer to [quickstart](/OpenObserve/quickstart) for single node deployments.

 ### Sled and Local disk

 Use this mode for light usage and testing or if HA is not a requirement for you.
 (You could still ingest and search over 2 TB on a single machine per day.
 On a mac M2 in our tests, you can ingest at ~31 MB/Second or 1.8 GB/Min or 2.6 TB/Day with default configuration).
-This is the default mode for running ZincObserve.
-Check [Quickstart](/ZincObserve/quickstart) to find various ways to get this setup done.
+This is the default mode for running OpenObserve.
+Check [Quickstart](/OpenObserve/quickstart) to find various ways to get this setup done.

 ![Single node architecture using Sled and local disk](./images/arch-sled-local.png)